frolovlife/GamepadViewer-Skins/README.md

 > [!NOTE]
 > All links for OBS Studio are designed for the first player's controller.
 To display the second, third, or fourth player's controller, replace `p=1` in the link with `p=2`, `p=3`, or `p=4` respectively.

-## How to use with GamepadViewer's URL generator
+## :wrench: How to use with GamepadViewer's URL generator

 1. Choose the controller skin you want to display on your stream below.
 2. Copy the raw CSS link of these skin.